 Mary Kate Soliva (46:25):

 Fantastic.
 Well, thank you so much marina for joining us today on veteran voices, uh, to our partners at betta industry.
 I mean marina and I, that’s how we met.
 We mentioned Matt, Matthew brink, uh, earlier, but that’s how we all met, was through vets to industry with the number two.
 Uh, so vets to industry.org.
 You definitely wanna check them out, just we on behalf of the entire team here at veteran voices, we just wanna say, thank you.
 Thank you, marina.
 Thank you to our, our listeners.
 We invite you to find us and subscribe wherever you get podcasts from and a big thank you to our nearest end dearest Fest industry, but also so glad that military women’s collective could join us today.
 And this is Mary Kay saliva wishing all of our listeners, nothing but the best stay motivated, do good, give for and be the change that’s needed in this world at this time on that note, we’ll see you next time.
 Thank you everybody for joining us.

-Marina Rabinek is a teal-haired bilingual super connector, master networker, and 24-year Navy veteran.
-When she isn’t working with nonprofits and mentoring veterans, military spouses, and service members transitioning from the military on LinkedIn, Veterati, and Clubhouse, she can be found in California taking road trips, playing board/video games, and hanging out with her husband, daughter and three cats.
+Marina Rabinek is a teal-haired bilingual super connector, master networker and 24-year Navy veteran.
+When she isn’t working with her nonprofit, Military Women’s Collective mentoring veterans, military spouses and service members transitioning from the military on Veterati and LinkedIn, she can be found in California taking road trips, playing board/video games and hanging out with her husband, daughter and three cats.
 Connect with Marina on LinkedIn.

 Host, Logistics with Purpose